-Always be sure to exercise caution around wild animals, and refrain from removing plants as many of these are endangered or threatened, and also supply food and nutrients to some of the above-mentioned animals.
+Always be sure to exercise caution around wild animals, and refrain from removing plants as many are endangered or threatened, and also supply food and nutrients to some of the above-mentioned animals.

 Planning a trip to the Catskill Park?
 Be sure to check out Catskills lodging, local farm-to-table restaurants, and upcoming events in the Catskills to round out your getaway.

 While the Catskill Park doesn't have gates or tolls granting you access to the region, you can stop at the Catskill Interpretive Center (located at 5096 NY-28, Mount Tremper, NY) for hiking trail information, maps, the latest news on wildlife sightings, and additional local event information.